Lakshmi (1982 film): Plot

 Lakshmi, the daughter of a poor postmaster, marries Vijay Singh, the only son of a rich Zamindar.
-Lakshmi gives birth to a male child Ajay Singh, affectionately called Pappu.
-Meanwhile, Vijay goes abroad for higher education.
-Vijay returns from abroad and a very big party is thrown in his honor, but most unfortunately, Vijay dies an accident on the same night of the party and thus Lakshmi's misery begins.
+Lakshmi gives birth to a male child, Ajay Singh, affectionately called Pappu.
+Meanwhile, Vijay goes abroad to pursue higher education.
+Vijay returns from abroad, and a huge party is thrown in his honor, but most unfortunately, Vijay dies in an accident on the same night of the party, and thus Lakshmi's misery begins.
 Lakshmi's ill fate is held responsible for this incident.
-She is tortured by her mother-in-law.
-She is blamed for everything and ultimately she has to leave home in a state of pregnancy.
-As the fate would have it, she was trapped in the red-light area, She accepts the profession of dancing, but all the time, keeping her chastity and purity intact and changes her name as Neelam Bai.
+Her mother-in-law tortures her.
+She is blamed for everything, and ultimately she has to leave home in a state of pregnancy.
+As fate would have it, she was trapped in the red-light area.
+She accepted the dancing profession but kept her purity intact all the time and changed her name to Neelam Bai.
 She gives birth to a female child named as Geeta, here, Habu, a pimp, becomes the brother to Lakshmi and assures her that he will protect her.
 She kept Geeta away from this atmosphere in a boarding school.
-Simultaneously, Lakshmi kept an eye on her son Pappu also, time passes; her son and daughter grow.
-When she learns that her son Ajay Singh needs money for going abroad for higher education, she is in a disguise and on some pretext gives money to her son.
-She has now only one ambition left; to see her daughter married to a good boy, but when everything seems to be smooth, Moti Seth, one time ardent admirer of Lakshmi, casts his evil eye on her daughter.
+Simultaneously, Lakshmi kept an eye on her son Pappu.
+As time passed, her son and daughter grew.

+When she learns that her son Ajay Singh needs money to go abroad for higher education, she disguises herself and, on some pretext, gives money to her son.
+She now has only one ambition left: to see her daughter married to a good boy, but when everything seems smooth, Moti Seth, a one-time ardent admirer of Lakshmi, casts his evil eye on her daughter.
 Ultimately, Lakshmi gives poison to Moti Seth and murders him.
-The court trial starts, to her surprise, the Public prosecutor accusing her was none else but her own son Ajay / Pappu.
+The court trial starts, and to her surprise, the Public prosecutor accusing her is none else but her son Ajay / Pappu, who denounces her when she collapses, calling them by his pet name.
+Here, Ajay learns the actuality from Habu.
+At last, Lakshmi is guilty and penalized when the children understand her eminence, and Kishan steps in to marry Geeta.
+Finally, the movie ends with Lakshmi breathing her last.